Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 Alternative $t\bar{t}$ MC samples are used for shower uncertainties in the HF non-prompt-lepton background estimate and for uncertainties in the extrapolation from the CRs to the SRs.
 For this, the \POWHER[7.1.3] and \SHERPA[2.2.10] samples are used.

 The uncertainties in higher-order \xs{}s are taken into account by using the values given in Section~\ref{sec:datamc} for all background processes except those whose normalisation is measured in the fit.
-In the $t\bar{t}Z$ MC sample, the component containing additional heavy-quark-initiated jets is assigned a 50\% uncertainty, and the overall normalisation is allowed to float while being constrained by a dedicated control region.
+In the $t\bar{t}Z$ MC sample, the component containing additional heavy-quark-initiated jets is normalised to the theoretical prediction and assigned a 50\% uncertainty.